Causes of Headache

 - Eye strain.
 Various visual disorders or eye problems can cause headache.

 - Migraine.
 A well-known cause of recurring headaches.
 The diagnosis of migraine is actually a somewhat involved process of diagnosis by exclusion.
+There are various subtypes of migraine: classical migraine, occipital migraine, etc.

 - Cluster Headache